Fred Melville: Organised philately

 Melville was active in many branches of philately.
 He was a member of the Fiscal Philatelic Society from 1911 and he served on many philatelic exhibition juries.
 He won the Congress Cup at the Philatelic Congress of Great Britain in 1935, for his work The Lives of the Forgers and when the Postal History Society was founded in 1936, he was elected as the first President of the society.
 He appears in the 1938 Blue Book of Philately where his specialism is shown as philatelic literature and his address is given as 10a Ardberg Road, Herne Hill, London.

 Melville organised the Imperial Stamp Exhibition of 1908, the War Stamps Exhibition in 1915 and the first international airpost exhibition, APEX, in 1934.
 He also edited the catalogues for the international philatelic exhibitions held in London in 1912 and 1923.
 In 1915 an exhibition titled War Stamps with Tango Teas was arranged by Melville at the Florence Restaurant in London.
 In addition to the stamp exhibition, an orchestra played daily and Melville was reported as being "the only one who braved the intricacies of the Tango, the Boston, and the Maxixe".

 Although principally an author and journalist, Melville did also deal in stamps and a full page advert appeared in Stamp Lover in June 1920 offering stamps for sale from the firm of Fred J. Melville Ltd.

 Legacy

-Melville died on 12 January 1940 and his funeral took place at Lambeth Cemetery, Tooting, London on 16 January.
+Melville died at age 57 on 12 January 1940.
+His funeral took place at Lambeth Cemetery, Tooting, London on 16 January.
 Fred was not married and was survived by his sister Mrs Helen P. Terry (née Melville).
 In 1941 he was posthumously inducted into the APS Hall of Fame.
 After his death, Melville's extensive philatelic library was purchased by the United States Library of Congress but it was not delivered until 1947 due to the effects of World War Two.
 Today it is split between that library and the library of the National Postal Museum, part of the Smithsonian Institution Libraries.